 Better yet, you could just buy the entire jerk block set.
 You’d be back to those steel block prices, but now you’d have access to both pulling blocks and jerk blocks, and what a treat that would be!

 Rogue isn’t the only company with wood jerk blocks for sale, but they do appear to be the best.
-Another alternative would be Rhode Blocks; those look pretty decent too.
+Another alternative would be some Rhode Blocks; they look pretty decent too.
 Same concept with the top piece that always goes on top of the stackable pieces.
 Looks like they have a fairly long lead time though.

 Finally, you’ve got what are supposed to be the other completely indestructible option; DC Blocks.
 These are 19″ long, 15½” wide, and 2″ high recycled and stackable plastic blocks.
 With the twelve block set you’d be able to adjust anywhere from the ground up to 12″ in 2″ increments, and that’s pretty cool.